Survival Guides: Basic Survival Skills

 This is not any other survival book.
 It is the true account of how James N. Rowe survived five years as a POW in Vietnam.
 Most survival books hardly go deeper than the psychological approach to survival.

-Rowe's account testifies to strong mental resilience, creative problem-solving, and survival skills in extreme conditions.
+Rowe's account shows strong mental resilience, creative problem-solving, and survival skills in extreme conditions.

 The techniques for escaping, surviving captivity, and survival when all hope is lost are also addressed.

-This is an engaging book on survival techniques for readers who are interested in military survival or survival situations beyond the wild.
+This is an engaging book on survival techniques for readers interested in military survival or survival situations beyond the wild.

 5. The Forager's Harvest – Samuel Thayer